solace-fi/solace-core/docs/_build/html/_sources/master-contract.rst.txt

 Per User
 ========

 The global mapping `userInfo` maps a unique farm id and user address to information about a farmer.
 The value that they've staked is `value` and they have a `rewardDebt`.
-If the farm is an ERC-721 farm, `tokensDeposited` hold which tokens they've deposited and `tokenValues` hold the value of each token.
+If the farm is an ERC-721 farm, the global mapping `depositedErc721sAndValues` will hold a list of the tokens a user deposited and their values.

 State Variables
 ===============